 TripAdvisor Forums

 TripAdvisor's Africa forum is a goldmine for high-intent leads.
-It attracts travelers who are serious about planning — not casual browsers.
+It attracts travelers who are serious about planning.
+Not casual browsers.
 Forum posts often ask directly for operator recommendations and rank well in Google, giving your responses long-term visibility.

 Quora